WallarooLabs/wally/book/python/api.md

 The Source Decoder is responsible for two tasks:

 1. Telling Wallaroo _how many bytes to read_ from its input source.
-2. Converting those bytes into an object that the rest of the application can process.
+2. Converting those bytes into an object that the rest of the application can process. `None` can be returned to completely discard a message.

 To define a source decoder, use the [@wallaroo.decoder](#@wallaroo.decoder) decorator to decorate a function that takes `bytes` and returns the correct data type for the next step in the pipeline.